Welcome to another Segment of 5 Tips from the Gardening Bench. I have 5 new tips that are relevant to our late summer gardens.

 I have a huge zucchini that didn’t get seen while I was away so I’m going to grate that up and freeze it for use during the winter.

 I’ll be making pesto soon and freezing what I don’t use into cubes.
 Read about that HERE

 My cucumbers were late in starting but I might be able to squeeze a few jars of pickles out in the next few weeks.

-In my last “5 Tips from the Garden Bench” series I talked about the Raspberry bush that I planted last year.
-Well, turns out its blackberry and it is growing like crazy but it hasn’t produced hardly any fruit.
+In my last “5 Tips from the Garden Bench” series, I talked about the Raspberry bush that I planted last year.
+Well, turns out it’s a blackberry and it is growing like crazy but it hasn’t produced hardly any fruit.
 Either that or the birds are getting to it before me.
 Maybe it needs another year to grow before it starts giving any significant amount of berries.

 I hope you find these 5 Tips from The Garden Bench helpful.
 If you have a great tip that you use, please share them in the comments below.